eliben/modlib/README.md

 clientlib.Hello()
 ```

-To use the `server` binary, do:
+To use the `modlib-server` binary, do:

 ```
-$ go get github.com/eliben/modlib/cmd/server
+$ go get github.com/eliben/modlib/cmd/modlib-server
-$ server
+$ modlib-server
 ```

 All packages in this module are importable by other modules, except for packages